Screen clients for PEP and sanctions risk without losing the audit trail

 Client screening

-Run screening checks as part of onboarding, refresh, or review workflows.
+Run screening checks for clients, beneficial owners, directors, PSCs, trustees, and other relevant parties as part of onboarding, refresh, or review workflows.

 Match review